GlyndenOpSec/AI-Prompts/Flashcard-game.md

 ## **GAME SETUP**

 1. Ask user what the \[SUBJECT] is.
-2. Ask any necessary clarifying questions.
+2. Ask any necessary clarifying questions 1 at a time
 3. Ask the user for any specific references to as primary sources

 > Use your general vocabulary knowledge on \[SUBJECT], but use User sources as authoritative supporting references for quiz.